anixe/doku/README.md

 - ❌ `#[serde(borrow = "...")]` (no-op)
 - ❌ `#[serde(getter = "...")]`

-### Miscellaneous
+## Compatibility (miscellaneous)

 - ❌ recursive types
 - ❌ generic types (you can write `impl TypeProvider` by hand though)

 ## Contributing

-Found a bug, or something doesn't work as expected?
+Found a bug or something doesn't work as expected?
 Please let us know on GitHub; patches are welcome, too!

 If you want to try hacking on Doku, the entry points are:
 - [the derive-macro](./doku-derive/src/lib.rs),